Dalveen

 Dalveen's high-country setting delivers the cool climate and wide open landscapes that define the Granite Belt, with crisp winters and mild summers appealing to those who appreciate genuine rural living.
 Residents rely on Stanthorpe, just 11 kilometres south, for daily shopping, medical services, and schools, while the larger regional centre of Warwick is around 40 kilometres to the north.
 The broader Southern Downs area is known for its orchards, vineyards, and farm gates, giving Dalveen a connection to a thriving regional food and wine scene.

-Dalveen falls under postcode 4374 and is governed by the local council Council (LGA).
-For state elections, residents vote in the Southern Downs electorate.
+Dalveen falls under postcode 4374 and is governed by the Southern Downs Council (Local Government Area).
+For federal elections, residents vote in the electorate of Maranoa, while state elections fall under the Southern Downs electorate.

 📍 Location